lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-setup-notes-for-x1-carbon-gen8.md

 tpacpi-bat.BAT0.startThreshold          = 60 [%]
 tpacpi-bat.BAT0.stopThreshold           = 65 [%]
 ```
-You can change these thresholds anytime, and apply changes using command:
+You can change these thresholds anytime, and apply changes typing:
 ```
 $ sudo tlp start
 ```